Front Double Hammock Carry (FDHC)

 with a full length wrap

-Here’s what a rebozo pass looks like (coming from over your shoulder, spreading across baby, and coming around baby’s side and under your opposite side):
+Here’s what a sling pass (formerly called rebozo pass) looks like, coming from over your shoulder, spreading across baby, and coming around baby’s side and under your opposite side:

 Here’s what a cross pass looks like (pass coming from over one shoulder, across baby, between baby’s legs and around your opposite side):